George Romney 1968 presidential campaign: Campaign staff

 In 1967, Leonard W. Hall became Romney's informal campaign manager.

 Political positions

 Economic policy

 Romney favored fiscal responsibility without raising taxes.
 His campaign focused on governorship of Michigan, where he inherited a debt of $100 million and turned it around to restore Michigan's reputation for fiscal responsibility.
 He favored a tax-code reform.
 While supportive of the New Deal reforms, Romney believed that the Great Society was too excessive.

 Romney supported programs for helping students afford college.
 As governor of Michigan, he started a scholarship program, which helped 15,000 students pay for college in the state.
 As a solution for welfare reform, Romney stressed personal responsibility and volunteerism, stressing the need for citizenship.

+Romney supported law and order, proposed decentralization of power, and encouraged cooperation between labor unions and businesses.

 International issues

 Romney supported the Marshall Plan following World War II, maintaining that aid to foreign nations should be "...in the form of private investment, rather than governmental handouts."
 At the time of the election, he believed America's international commitments overreached its bounds and called for the country's leaders to be "frank, open and straightforward with the people..." on international issues.

 Initially, Romney supported the Vietnam War, but after a 1965 trip there, he began to question the mission, feeling he had been "brainwashed" by military officials.
 In August 1967, he articulated his opposition to the war.